Yoga Adityam

 The parasympathetic nervous system originates in the medulla, at the base of the brain, and runs through the spinal cord.
 It works ceaselessly to balance the sympathetic nervous system.
 It counters the flight or fight response by setting off what is known as the ‘rest and digest response.’
 It is responsible for bringing about homeostasis after a stressful period.
 It promotes the production of the neurotransmitter acetylcholine, which calms the mind and the overall physical body.

-Stress produced by incorrect breathing can also increase the intensity of negative emotions such as fear, anger and anxiety.
+Stress produced by incorrect breathing and thinking can also increase the intensity of negative emotions such as fear, anger and anxiety.
 This can lead to physiological and psychological disorders such as insomnia, angina, migraines, depression, addictions, irritability, panic, and phobias.
 Stress and fast breathing combined can compromise the immune system.
-Anger, when intensified by shallow breathing and the hormonal injection of the ‘fight or flight’ response, can quickly turn to violence.

 The practice of Yoga Adityam is the perfect antidote to the ‘fight or flight syndrome.’
 Slow breathing and gentle retentions of breath will gradually erase anxiety, and help keep the practitioners strong, healthy, happy and calm.
-Yoga Adityam is, in fact, a powerful aid to prolonging life.
+Yoga Adityam is in fact a powerful aid to prolonging life.
 Meditation will come naturally for those who breathe in this way, and a continuous sense of wellbeing will be their lifelong treasure.

 Asanas